wikichua/SAP/wiki/wiki.md

 1. Multisites - Create + manage multiple domain brand homepage + register to database for managing
 1. Module - CRUD generator module for main app or for brand + API resources
+1. Export & Import Module (Site specific - module created for site could be export and import to another site) via Artisan Console
 1. Component - Create + manage component for main app or for brand + register to database for managing
 1. CMS - Create + manage pages and navigations for brand
 1. Reporting - Create + manage SQLs for reporting + console to run SQL within the queue (Redis)